kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 which are a dependency of the control plane.
 This is covered in its [own design doc](./admission-webhook-bootstrapping.md).

+## Upgrading the control plane

+There are two categories of webhooks: security critical (e.g., scan images for vulnerabilities) and nice-to-have (set labels).

+Security critical webhooks cannot work with Kubernetes types they don't have built-in knowledge of, because they can't know if e.g. Kubernetes 1.11 adds a backwards-compatible `v1.Pod.EvilField` which will defeat their functionality.
+Therefore these webhooks are required to check the `X-Kubernetes-Version` header and return 400 Bad Request if they do not understand the version.

+They therefore need to be updated before any apiserver.
+It is the responsibility of the author of such a webhook to release new versions in response to new Kubernetes versions in a timely manner.
+Webhooks must support two consecutive Kubernetes versions so that rollback/forward is possible.
+When/if Kubernetes introduces LTS versions, webhook authors will have to also support two consecutive LTS versions.

+Non-security-critical webhooks can either be turned off to perform an upgrade, or can just continue running the old webhook version as long as a completely new version of an object they want to hook is not added.
+If they are metadata-only hooks, then they should be able to run until we deprecate meta/v1.
+Such webhooks may freely ignore the X-Kubernetes-Version header.

+It is expected that webhook authors will distribute config for each Kubernetes version that registers their webhook for all the necessary types, since it would be unreasonable to make system administrators understand all of the webhooks they run to that level of detail.

 ## Support for Custom Resources